 Before finding someone to make our bags, we had to be clear on our direction as a business, and we needed a name.

-For our name, we knew that minimalist design principles were at the core of the brand and that we wanted to make a bag that would just take the bare essentials.
+We knew that minimalist design principles were at the core of the brand and that we wanted to make a bag that would just take the bare essentials.

 We came up with a few shockers like "Simplifly" before one of us mentioned Bear Minimum, we knew it was right straight away.
 This then became Bear Minimal and has ultimately become BearMade.